Discrimination Complaint Resolution Process

-- Complainant.
-If the complainant believes that the Office of Institutional Opportunity and Access Investigator's investigations findings concluding that there was no discrimination or retaliation is in error, then the complainant may appeal that conclusion to the Vice Provost for Administration and Finance within ten (10) working days of the date of the notice of the investigator's findings.
-The request for an appeal must be a signed, written document articulating why the investigator's conclusion finding no discrimination or retaliation is erroneous.
-The Vice Provost for Administration and Finance will respond to the request for appeal within twenty (20) working days of receiving the appeal.
-The Vice Provost for Administration and Finance’s decision on appeal will constitute final agency action and there will be no further appeal within the University.
+- Complainant Appeals.
+If the complainant believes that the Office of Institutional Opportunity and Access investigator's administrative findings concluding that there was no discrimination or retaliation was in error, then the complainant may appeal that conclusion to the Vice Chancellor and Provost, or designee, within ten (10) working days of the date of the notice of the investigator's findings.
+The request for an appeal must be a signed, written document articulating why the investigator's conclusion finding no discrimination or retaliation was erroneous.
+The Vice Chancellor and Provost, or designee, will respond to the request for appeal within twenty (20) working days of receiving the appeal.
+This decision on appeal will constitute final agency action and there will be no further appeal within the University.

 The University may not proceed with a complaint investigation under a variety of circumstances, for instance:

 - A complainant, even after contact and follow up with an investigator, fails to describe in sufficient detail the conduct that is the basis of the complaint;